codenothing/Nlint/doc/ARGV.md

 	// Parse command line arguments
 	var argv = require('Nodelint').ARGV();

-	argv.files // Files that need to be rendered argv.options // Options read from the command line
+	// Files that need to be rendered argv.files

+	// Options read from the command line argv.options

+You can also pass in a custom set of arguments if needed.

 	// If you need to send a custom list of arguments var argv = require('Nodelint').ARGV( myargs );